pazernykormoran/backtesterrb30/README.md

             'value2': 'v2'
         }

-        self._trigger_event(EventSchema(**message))
+        self._trigger_event(message)
 ~~~

-Configure your trade executor function what is a function triggered while your model returns event using
+Configure your trade executor class named TradeExecutor inheriting from Executor.
+TradeExecutor contains function "on_event" triggered while your model returns event using
-function self._trigger_event and pass to is object fitting EventSchema interface.
+function self._trigger_event.
 In this function, you can use "_trade" function inheritet from Executor class.
 ~~~
+from libs.necessery_imports.executor_imports import *

 class TradeExecutor(Executor):

     def __init__(self, config):